lewiswolf/kindle-util/readme.md

 npm run json
 ```

-To export your citations as a .md:
+To export your citations as a .md (one for each book):

 ```bash
 npm run md
 ```

-To export your citations as a .txt:
+To export your citations as a .txt (one for each book):

 ```bash
 npm run txt